German energy giant Uniper asks for bailout amid Ukraine war

 BERLIN (AP) — German energy supply giant Uniper said Friday it is asking the government for a bailout amid a growing natural gas crunch due to the war in Ukraine.

-Uniper, which is Germany's biggest importer of Russian gas, said in a statement that its board has applied to the government for “stabilization measures.”
+Uniper is Germany's biggest importer of Russian gas that it sells on to local utility companies.

-The move could see the government pump billions of euros (dollars) into Uniper to keep the company afloat.
-Germany's Cabinet had approved a plan preparing for such measures earlier this week.
+In a statement, Uniper said the “stabilization measures” it is seeking were “aimed at ceasing the current accumulation of substantial losses, covering Uniper’s liquidity needs and protecting Uniper’s investment-grade credit rating.”

 “Since Uniper cannot yet pass on these additional costs, this results in significant financial burdens,” it said at the time.